Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 Ray nodded.
 That made a lot of sense.

 Ava smiled, however, as Holly returned with the drinks.
-"Don’t get me wrong… Ava the journalist would absolutely *love* to interview you.
+"Don’t get me wrong...
+Ava the journalist would absolutely *love* to interview you.
 When she’s on the job."

-"Hmm… thanks Holly."
+"Hmm... thanks Holly."
 Ray accepted a coffee, then nodded at Ava. "...I might go for it, so long as I get to keep my clothes on."

 "Sure.
-But I like to leave my work at the door when I’m here…" Ava finally sampled her cookie and then promptly took a second, much larger sample.
+But I like to leave my work at the door when I’m here..."
+Ava finally sampled her cookie and then promptly took a second, much larger sample.
 Ray grinned as she watched her demolish it, pleased with her own handiwork.
 It was truly nice to see something she’d made be enjoyed with such undisguised pleasure.

 "Like it?"